 - Grill or smoke

-The Z Grills is the best smoker grill to get past the annoyance of analog thermometers and guessing how much fuel is left for your smoking.
+The Z Grills is our Editors Choice for the best pellet smoker to get past the annoyance of analog thermometers and guessing how much fuel is left for your smoking.

 Here we have an auger powered pellet smoker like this one does a lot to help automate the process.